56duong/extract-ngx-translate/README.md

 Overwrite Option
   --overwrite, --o: Overwrite existing translation values with new ones.
 By default, the script only updates existing keys if they do not have a value.
 The --overwrite option cannot overwrite keys with the `_preserve` key set to `true`.

+Translate Service Identifier Option --translate-service, --ts: Specify the name of the translation service to use in TypeScript files (default: 'translateService').
+Example: --translate-service='translateService'.
 ```